chef/knife-vsphere/README.md

 ```

 Note: add a `-f FOLDERNAME` if you put your `--template` in someplace other then
-root folder, and the `--dest-folder FOLDERNAME` to the folder you want to put it in.
+root folder, and use `--dest-folder FOLDERNAME` if you want your VM created in
-FYI: The `/` is the root "Datacenter" folder.
+`FOLDERNAME` rather than the root.

 A full basic example of cloning from a folder, and putting it in the "Datacenter Root"
 directory is the following: